quantinium03/Guide-to-install-Arch-Linux/README.md

 ~~~
 reboot
 ~~~
-Eject the pemdrive and wait for grub bootloader to come youll see an Arch Linux entry.
+Eject the USB drive and wait for grub bootloader to come.
+You'll see an Arch Linux entry.
 Press ENTER to enter Arch.
 # Done with the base installation.
 Refer to desktop directry to install DE/WM acc to your usage.